NeoGranular/lanyon/_posts/2016-08-18-martial-god-chapter-01-33.md

 At this moment, he felt an unmatchable delight.
 In his heart, he had a sort of extreme confidence.

-Perhaps, within the entire Tai Cang county, no one could prevail him since this moment.
+Perhaps, within the entire Tai Cang county, no one could prevail over him from this moment.